 Study Carrels & Research Shelves

-Carrels and research shelves are available to students writing papers for upper-level writing seminars, graduate papers, journal notes, and to authorized faculty research assistants.
-They are assigned for an entire semester and may be extended.
-Any student who already has a carrel or research shelf, will be eligible for an extended carrel assignment only if space is available.
+Carrels and research shelves are available to students writing papers for upper-level writing seminars, graduate papers, and journal notes, and to authorized faculty research assistants.
+They are assigned for an entire semester, and the assignment may be extended.
+Any student who already has a carrel or research shelf will be eligible for an extended carrel assignment only if space is available.
 The library reserves the right to end these additional assignments with a 5 day notice if other patrons need carrels or research shelves.

 Books checked out to a carrel or research shelf have an extended loan period and are not due until the end of the semester.
-Other patrons may consult these books if needed, but they will be instructed to return the book to the assigned carrel or research shelf.
+Other patrons may consult these books if needed, but they will be instructed to return books to the assigned carrel or research shelf.
 Please notify circulation staff if Law Library materials are removed from your carrel without authorization.
 Books may also be recalled for use by another patron.
-Recall notices will be placed in the carrel and if the item is not returned to the circulation desk within one week, it will be removed by library staff.
+Recall notices will be placed in the carrel, and, if the item is not returned to the circulation desk within one week, it will be removed by library staff.

 Treatises and bound journals may be checked out carrels or research shelves.
 The following may not be charged out: